tusharra0/MediLens/README.md

 - Responsive design for mobile and desktop
 - Medical disclaimers and safety warnings

-## Important Note

-This tool provides educational information only.
-Always consult qualified healthcare providers for medical diagnosis and treatment decisions.

 ## Contributing

 Feel free to submit issues or pull requests.
 Keep the focus on making medical information more accessible while maintaining safety and accuracy.

-## License

-MIT License - see LICENSE file for details